After only two weeks of marijuana being legally available in Nevada, the state has declared a state of emergency:

 liquor wholesalers who have applied for distribution rights.
 However, a majority of these stores

 have not yet met the current requirements to obtain a license.
-Many applicants have postponed
+Therefore, many applicants have postponed

-necessary inspections due to their facilities not being ready,” said a spokesperson from USA
+necessary inspections due to their facilities not being ready,” said a spokesperson from the USA

-licensed distributor, whom are experiencing little to no supply.
+licensed distributor, who are experiencing little to no supply.

 The Department of Taxation stated that “Business owners have invested hundreds of millions of

 dollars to set up facilities across the state,” they also noted “thousands of employees have been

 If the distribution issued is not solved quickly, states will be unable to deliver product to the

 The state of Nevada just recently joined Colorado, Oregon, Washington, and Alaska in allowing